 Deleting a Collection only deletes the Collection, not the Pens inside in the Collection.
 See the documentation on Deleting Pens for details on how to delete a Pen.

-Removing a Pen from a Collection
+Removing from a Collection

 What is the difference between Collections and Tags?